qt3uw/qt3softwaredocs/README.md

 ##### GUI Application: QT3Scope

-The `qt3scope` measures the event rate of a TTL pulse connected to a digital input channel on the NIDAQ as a function of time (and appears as an oscilloscope that is measuring a voltage proportional to the count rate)
+The `qt3scope` measures the event rate of a TTL pulse connected to a digital input channel on the NIDAQ as a function of time (and appears like an oscilloscope)

 The `qt3-utils` package installs the `qt3scope` application and is launched from the command-line (on Windows, the Anaconda Powershell has been used).

 ```
 > qt3scope